 I currently teach music at Horizon Christian School.
-At Horizon, I teach music to students in PreK-5th grade, direct the school choir, middle school band, high school band, and praise band.
+At Horizon, I teach music to students in PreK-5th grade, direct the school choir, beginning band, middle school band, and high school band.
 I also have taught private lessons with saxophone and clarinet students.
 My students have received gold metals at the Indiana Music Education Association's Solo and Ensemble Contest.

 Lessons will focus on improving tone production, technique, artist, musicianship, and confidence!
 Whether you wish to move up in your instrument section, improve at your instrument, have fun performing music, or all three.
 Private lessons are for you!